cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 The app wiring framework will ensure that if the `ModuleDescriptor` specifies that a module can upgrade from another module, an `UpgradeHandler` specifying that `FromModule` must be provided.

+This pattern of identifying from module versions will allow a module to upgrade from a version it is not a direct descendant of.
+For example, someone could fork staking and allow upgrading from the mainline SDK staking.
+The mainline SDK staking could later merge some of the forked changes and allow upgrading from the fork back to mainline.
+This is intended to allow smooth forking and merging patterns in the ecosystem for simpler and more diverse innovation.

 A helper method on handler will be provided to simplify upgrade handler registration, ex:
 ```go
 func (h *Handler) RegisterUpgradeHandler(fromModule protoreflect.FullName, handler func(context.Context) error)